takaaki-mizuno/go-boilerplate/README.md

 <p align="center">
   <h3 align="center">GO Boilerplate</h3>
   <p align="center">
-    GO boilerplate is an application that is developed to generate application by API specification and Database schema with the collaboration with opn-generator.
+    GO boilerplate is an application that is developed to generate application by API specification and Database schema with the collaboration with webapp-generator.
     <br />
     <br />
-    <a href="https://github.com/opn-ooo/opn-generator/issues/new">Report Bug</a>
+    <a href="https://github.com/takaaki-mizuno/webapp-generator/issues/new">Report Bug</a>
   </p>
 </p>